Skip to content

 Other Python installations

-In all other installations (default or loadable module) users can install their own packages using pip
+In all other installations (default or loadable module) users can install their own packages using pip:

 pip install --prefix=$HOME/local package_name